-Whether your MSPI baby is celebrating a birthday or if you’re just looking for a healthier smash cake option, this recipe is for you.
-This dessert is sugar-free, full of whole grains and whole wheat, and packed with fruit.
-With an optional sweet, dairy free frosting or a natural whole food option, you’ll feel good giving your baby this birthday cake recipe.
+Healthy smash cake is perfect for those adorable first birthday pictures.
+Whether your MSPI baby is celebrating or if you’re just looking for a sugar free mini cake option, this recipe is for you.
+This dessert is refined sugar free, full of whole grains and whole wheat, and packed with fruit.

 When we found out that Ryan wouldn’t be allowed to actually eat any soy or dairy until after his 1-year appointment, I immediately mourned the smash cake of my dreams.

-Thankfully, I got over myself pretty quickly.
-Instead,
+Thankfully, I got over myself pretty and created the healthy smash cake of my dreams.

 If you need a small pan, these tiny springform pans would work great and you could find other fun things to make with them later.